-In accordance with the provisions of the CEQA Guidelines, where evidence and opinions of experts conflict on an issue concerning the environmental impacts of the Proposed Action, and the lead agenciesPOLA knows of these controversies in advance, this SEIS/SEIR has identified the controversies, has summarized the conflicting opinions, and has included sufficient information to allow the public and decision makers to take intelligent account of the environmental consequences of their actions.
+In accordance with the provisions of the CEQA Guidelines, where evidence and opinions of experts conflict on an issue concerning the environmental impacts of the Proposed Action, and POLA knows of these controversies in advance, this SEIS/SEIR has identified the controversies, has summarized the conflicting opinions, and has included sufficient information to allow the public and decision makers to take intelligent account of the environmental consequences of their actions.

 It is also possible that additional evidence that might raise further disagreements will be presented during the public review of the Draft SEIS/SEIR.
-Such disagreements will be noted and Additionally, this SEIS/SEIR presents appropriate responses to public and agency comments received on the Draft SEIS/SEIR.
-Details on comment responses are presented in Chapter 14 of the Final SEIS/SEIR.
-The comments and responses will be considered by the decision makers during making agencies during preparation and the public hearing process.
-However, to be adequate under CEQA and NEPA, signing of the Record of Decision for the SEIS (USACE) and certification of the SEIR (POLA).
-SEIS/SEIR need not resolve all such disagreements.
+Such disagreements will be noted and will be considered by the decision makers during the public hearing process.
+However, to be adequate under CEQA and NEPA, the SEIS/SEIR need not resolve all such disagreements.